DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Introduction

 \sidistoryline{We address the previous problems in this paper by exploring the best practice of importance sampling.
-We show that: 1) it is possible to achieve much better training efficiency with importance sampling on a properly selected proxy distribution 2) it is possible to achieve compositional generalization under some necessary yet reasonable assumption} In this paper, we address the previous problems related to the NADO algorithm for better training of NADO and its generalization to the composition of multiple controls.
-Our main contributions are as follows: \begin{itemize} \item We propose an improved parameterization of NADO that now guarantees the algorithmic consistency for the resulting (edited) distribution $q(x)$ that improves the training stability. \item We demonstrate that it is possible to improve the sample/gradient estimation efficiency when training NADO by further exploiting the likelihood predictions from the base model $p$. \item We show that it is possible to achieve guaranteed compositional generalization with NADO under the assumption of \emph{unitarily i.i.d.} We will explain this in detail in the methodology section. \end{itemize}
+We show that: 1) it is possible to achieve much better training efficiency with importance sampling on a properly selected proxy distribution 2) it is possible to achieve compositional generalization under some necessary yet reasonable assumption} In this paper, we address the previous problems related to the NADO algorithm for better training.
+We propose DiNADO, the improved version of NADO by disentangling the norm of the step-wise value function $R$.
+DiNADO solves the major issues of vanilla NADO in multiple aspects, leading to better, more stable performance in controllable generation.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose an improved parameterization of NADO, namely DiNADO, which generally improves NADO's convergence during both the optional SFT (supervised finetuning) and later stages.
+We justify the effectiveness empirically and theoretically on the uniqueness of the global parametric optima.

+\item We theoretically analyse the inefficiency of the gradient estimation process when using NADO with sparse signals from the control signal function \emph{i.e.} the \emph{oracle} $C(\mathbf{x}, \mathbf{y})$ , and demonstrate how to improve the sample/gradient estimation efficiency when training NADO by further exploiting the likelihood predictions from the base model $p$. \item We show that with the new formulation, it is natural to combine DiNADO with finetune-based approaches like LoRA, to update the base model $p$ by optimizing the oracle function parameterized by contrasting the altered distribution $q = p_{\phi+\Delta\phi}$ against the base model $p_{\phi}$.
+This contrastive formulation significantly boosts the model capacity of NADO, at the same time allowing for better inference-time performance of the algorithm. \end{itemize}